Going to the Royal Versailles Ball 2026?

 Where should I stay before the Royal Versailles Ball?

-We recommend staying in Versailles at least for the night of the ball.
-Most of the hotels are a short walk from the Palace.
-Versailles is a compact wealthy suburb of Paris with its own market square close to the entrance of the Palace.
-You are more likely to visit Paris again than Versailles so why not take the time to enjoy the area, especially if you’re going to visit the Palace during the day.
-Which brings us to our next point.
+We recommend staying in Versailles, at least for the night of the ball.
+Most hotels are a short walk from the Palace.
+Versailles is a compact, affluent suburb of Paris with its own market square close to the Palace entrance, and it repays a little time spent in it.
+You are more likely to visit Paris again than Versailles, so make the most of being there.

-If you’re lucky enough to be a member of a club with reciprocal arrangements in Paris, be sure to check those options out.
-You might get the chance to stay in unbelievably beautiful buildings and meet some interesting people.
+If you’re lucky enough to be a member of a club with reciprocal arrangements in Paris, it is worth checking those options.
+You might find yourself staying in buildings of quite extraordinary beauty and meet some interesting people.

 Should I take the Eurostar or fly to Versailles?